-Another sign for this unsightly version of stone is a visible feature of dark and light bands of colour.
-Light stone will in general lack impact, and overly dark stone will not exhibit the richness of colour.
-However, personal preferences in colour tone and intensity also need to be taken into account.
+Another sign of this unsightly version of stone is the visible feature of dark and light bands of colour.
+Light stone will generally lack impact, and overly dark stone will not exhibit the richness of colour.
+However, personal preferences in colour tone and intensity also need to be considered.

-The above guide to colour gemstones applies to most coloured precious stones: Sapphire, Ruby, Emerald, Tanzanite, Aquamarine… There are of course some exception such as pearl and opals which have entirely different parameters.
+The above guide to colour gemstones applies to most coloured precious stones: Sapphire, Ruby, Emerald, Tanzanite, and Aquamarine.
+Of course, some exceptions, such as pearl and opals, have entirely different parameters.

 Gemstone Expert David Law

 David Law has been buying and selling coloured gemstones since the early 1980s.
 When you entrust him to select a gemstone for you, he will consider many factors to ensure you experience the WOW factor when you first glimpse the selection of stones he presents to you.